danielmarschall/swissbit_secure_sd_api/README.md

 ### Possible bug with Fused NVRAM

-The option `Fuse Persistently` at Card Manager does not seem to do anything.
+The option `Fuse Persistently` at Card Manager 4.0 (SD) does not seem to do anything.
-In the disassembly, 13 checkboxes are evaluated, not 14.
+In the disassembly of version 4.0 (SD), 13 checkboxes are evaluated, not 14.
 The arguments to `configurateNvram()` in the stack trace are unchanged if this checkbox is checked.

+Version 4.1 (SD) checks 14 checkboxes, but I don't understand what the 64bit disassembly does (there is no 0x80 flag stuff there), and I don't want to test it with my device.

 ### How does the uSD version of CardManagement.dll communicate with the hardware?